What is brand identity?

 You need to easily direct your followers to the information they want.
 The ultimate aim of your content being that they do indeed want that information and find value in your offering.
 Quality content is so important and should form the basis of your social media posts and campaigns.
 You can craft the messaging around the valuable information.
 Build a social media content calendar, learn how here and thoroughly plan what to post throughout the year around events, news, resources and campaigns.
 Add value to your brand identity by finding different ways to share your news.
 This could include posts based around:

 - Personal hashtags

-To explore the opportunities to improve your brand identity on social media, download our social media tuneup ebook:
+To explore the opportunities available for your brand on social media, download our social media tuneup ebook:

 This blog was written by Sarah Millinson

 Sarah is an Account Manager at imageseven and a Marketing Communications professional originally from the UK.
 When she isn’t writing blogs or providing marketing support to her clients you can find her baking, running, hanging out with friends or planning her next travelling adventure.